 The thing about PRS guitar models, is that most of them are made in the USA.
-This is why they are more expensive as experienced luthiers build them, plus the parts and materials vary depending on the model.
+This is why they are more expensive.
+Experienced luthiers build them!
+Plus the parts and materials vary depending on the model.

 The Private Stock line of guitars is a custom build based on what you choose.
 This line is very expensive, but is also of very high quality.
 Some of the woods and materials used are about as good as it gets.
-Plus, some of the most experienced guitar builders are responsible for making them, which makes them worth more.
+Plus, some of the most experienced guitar builders are responsible for making them.
+This makes them worth more.

-As you move down the list of models, the price also decreases as the parts and materials are sourced from more affordable companies.
+As you move down the list of models, the price also decreases.
+The parts and materials are sourced from more affordable companies.
 There is also less detail to the body contours in order to keep them more affordable.

-The SE line of guitars is not made in the USA and is the most affordable option available by PRS, as we will see later in the article.
+The SE line of guitars is not made in the USA and is the most affordable option available by PRS.
+We will see this later in the article.

 Ibanez Vs PRS Guitar Differences

-Ibanez guitars sound punchy and articulate, as they are normally made more for modern metal tones.
-This equates to an increased brightness that is not shrill but well-defined and noticed more in the bridge pickup position.
+Ibanez guitars sound punchy and articulate!
+They are normally made more for modern metal tones.
+This equates to an increased brightness that is not shrill but well-defined.
+It’s noticed more in the bridge pickup position.

-PRS guitars on the other hand sound fuller and more rounded, as the mid-range is quite different from Ibanez.
+PRS guitars on the other hand sound fuller and more rounded.
+The mid-range is quite different from Ibanez.
 This is because PRS guitars are made to work great in more music styles than just metal.
 This added mid-range content can work just as well for metal as an Ibanez, but might not have as much cut in the mix.

-A lot of shredders like Ibanez guitars because they get excellent note definition with high gain amplifiers.
+A lot of shredders like Ibanez guitars.
+This is because they get excellent note definition with high gain amplifiers.
 This allows them to play much faster without the tone getting muddy.
 This is primarily due to the pickups used on Ibanez guitars, which can be either passive or active.
-Active pickups tend to be more aggressive, but both types are designed to get that articulate Ibanez tone.
+Active pickups tend to be more aggressive.
+But both types are designed to get that articulate Ibanez tone.

-PRS pickups are also designed to get a unique, full, and round tone and are not normally as aggressive as Ibanez sets.
+PRS pickups are also designed to get a unique, full, and round tone.
+They are not normally as aggressive as Ibanez sets.
 But this also depends on the model of guitar you are playing and the output of the humbuckers installed.

-In terms of build quality, such as woodworking, finishes, tonewoods, and components, PRS has a higher standard on average.
-PRS also provides genuine USA-made guitars such as its Custom, Standard, and Eagle series.
+Build quality includes things like woodworking, finishes, tonewoods, and components.
+PRS has a higher standard on average.
+PRS also provides genuine USA-made guitars.
+Modles like their Custom, Standard, and Eagle series.

-Although the Japanese-made Ibanez Prestige series is also guaranteed to be of high quality, it simply cannot compete with the American-made PRS guitars.
-PRS’ build quality, even on the foreign-made SE model, is outstanding, and the company stands behind its instruments.
+The Japanese-made Ibanez Prestige series is also guaranteed to be of high quality.
+But it simply cannot compete with the American-made PRS guitars.
+PRS’ build quality, even on the foreign-made SE model, is outstanding!
+And the company stands behind its instruments.

-You will also find that PRS guitars are primarily constructed with set neck designs, as opposed to Ibanez’s bolt-on method.
+You will also find that PRS guitars are primarily constructed with set neck designs.
+Whereas Ibanez uses bolt-on methods.
 Many players say that it affects the sustain, but this isn’t always true and depends on the wood used.
-The real difference between the two construction methods is the access to the upper frets.
+The real difference between the two methods is the access to the upper frets.

-A set-neck design allows the builder to contour the point at which the neck meets the body in a way that a bolt-on cannot allow.
+A set-neck design allows the builder to contour the point at which the neck meets the body.
+And in a way that a bolt-on cannot allow.
 This keeps the area free for your hand when you play the upper frets on the guitar.

-Having said that, PRS offers a superior product, with nicer tonewoods, meticulous attention to detail, nicer finishes, and electronics.
-Ibanez guitars are of great quality too, especially the higher-end models, but PRS has the entire industry beat more often than not.
+Having said that, PRS offers a superior product!
+With nicer tonewoods, meticulous attention to detail, nicer finishes, and electronics.
+Ibanez’s guitars are of great quality too.
+Especially the higher-end models, but PRS has the entire industry beat more often than not.